MRo47/blue_oasis/README.md

 ### Selection
 - Since the data size is limited (around 6k train 2k validation and 2k test samples) a pretrained model should be fine tuned, even better if its trained on audio datasets.
-- A good starting point would be to find a model that is small and effcient to prevent overfitting.
+- A good starting point would be to find a model that is small and efficient to prevent overfitting.
 - CNNs would be a better choice than transformers given the data size.

 **ConvNext**
-- for higher kernal sizes 7x7
+- for higher kernel sizes 7x7
 - benefits of transformers
-- LayerNorm normalises per instace which is irrespective of levels in other spectrograms.
+- LayerNorm normalizes per instance which is irrespective of levels in other spectrograms.

 **EfficientNetV2**
 - for training efficiency and inference speed
-- BatchNorm will normalise across different samples which could have different volume levels.
+- BatchNorm will normalize across different samples which could have different volume levels.

 ### Training